kitspace/awesome-electronics/README.md

 ### Theory and Courses
 - [All About Circuits](https://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.
 - [Electrical Engineering - Khan Academy](https://www.khanacademy.org/science/electrical-engineering) - Online learning platform with lots of topics, including a full course on electrical engineering, circuits, semiconductors, signals, robots, and even reverse engineering electronic devices.

+## Subscription Kit Services
+- [Boldport Club](https://www.boldport.club) - Electronic projects for the curious.
+As a member of the Boldport Club you’ll receive an electronics project once a month.
+- [AdaBox](https://www.adafruit.com/adabox/) - Curated Adafruit products, unique collectibles, and exclusive discounts.
+All delivered quarterly.

 ## Other Lists
 - [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from china, that you can use in your projects